cynotebo/KM-Workshop/Module 4.md

 ]
 ```

-Change the request to be a PUT with the following request structure and send the request to update the index.
+Change the request to be a PUT with the following request structure.
+Send the request to update the index.

 ```
 PUT  https://{name of your service}.search.windows.net/indexes/clinical-trials-small?api-version=2019-05-06-Preview